 The Master of Arts Degree offers students the opportunity to pursue their study of Psychology at the graduate level and to prepare themselves for Ph.D. programs in a variety of areas.
 It is particularly appropriate for students who need advanced work to strengthen their profiles in preparation for application to Ph.D. programs, or for those who wish to explore graduate level work before making a commitment to Ph.D. training.
 Note: Students completing the Master of Arts program are treated fairly, but in no special way with regard to their application to the SDSU-UCSD Joint Doctoral Program in Clinical Psychology.

 All Master’s students are required to complete and present a thesis project, involving the design of an original empirical study, data collection, analysis, and a write-up of the study hypotheses and findings.
-The thesis must fulfill the requirements of the Graduate School, described in the Graduate Catalog.
+The thesis must fulfill the requirements of Graduate and Research Affairs, described in the Graduate Catalog.
 Students take core classes in the major areas of psychology and develop a thesis project through work in a faculty research laboratory.
 M.A. students may participate in faculty research labs in the following areas:

 Behavioral and Cognitive Neuroscience – Behavioral and Cognitive Neuroscience investigates the complex relationships between mental events and behaviors and the electrical, biochemical, and structural changes of the nervous system.
 Researchers in this area examine the role of genes, hormones, drugs, gender, development and environment on motor, sensory, perceptual, cognitive and motivational processes in normal and abnormal populations of humans and animals.

 Learning and Cognition – Cognitive psychology studies the mental operations used to encode, retrieve and use information in such areas as attention, perception, categorization, memory, language, decision making and problem solving.